 It is crucial to talk about how these theories will be used in the research process in addition to elucidating the theoretical concepts and models (Wang & Chang, 2024).
 This includes describing how the theoretical framework will influence the research design, data collection strategies, and analysis techniques.
-Researchers can ensure their study is methodologically sound and theoretically grounded by incorporating theoretical perspectives into each research process step.
+Researchers can ensure their study methodologically sound and theoretically grounded by incorporating theoretical perspectives into each research process step.
 In addition, scholars ought to confront any possible constraints or objections to the theoretical framework that they have selected (Smith & Johnson, 2023).
 This indicates a critical comprehension of the theoretical frameworks underpinning the investigation's advantages and disadvantages.
-To provide a more thorough understanding of the phenomenon they are studying, researchers may also address alternative theories or points of view that might be considered in subsequent theoretical framework, addressing any potential limitations, and considering alternative viewpoints.
+To provide a more thorough understanding of the phenomenon they are studying, researchers may also address alternative theories or points of view that might be considered in subsequent studies.